thephpleague/uri-components/README.md

 System Requirements
 -------

-You need **PHP >= 7.2** but the latest stable version of PHP is recommended
+You need **PHP >= 7.2** but the latest stable version of PHP is recommended.

-In order to handle IDN host you should also install the `intl` extension otherwise and Exception will be thrown when attempting to validate such host.
+In order to handle IDN host you should also install the `intl` extension otherwise an exception will be thrown when attempting to validate such host.

 Installation
 --------